reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 **Predicates are functional interfaces in Java that represent boolean-valued functions of a single argument.** They are commonly used for filtering, testing, and conditional operations.

 The `Predicate` functional interface is part of the `java.util.function` package and defines a functional method `test(T t)` that returns a `boolean`.
-It also provides default methods that allow combine two predicates.
+It also provides default methods that allow combining two predicates:

 ```java
 @FunctionalInterface